YingkunZhou/i386-test/doc/jaleel2010high.md

 Rather than representing recency, the LRU chain can instead be thought of as a Re-Reference Interval Prediction (RRIP) chain that represents the order in which blocks are predicted to be re-referenced.
 The block at the head of the RRIP chain is predicted to have a near-immediate rereference interval while the block at the tail of the RRIP chain is predicted to have a distant re-reference interval.
 A near-immediate re-reference interval implies that a cache block will be re-referenced sometime soon while a distant re-reference interval implies that a cache block will be re-referenced in the distant future.
-On a cache miss, the block at the tail of the RRIP chain (i.e., the block predicted to be referenced most far into the future) will be replaced1.
+On a cache miss, the block at the tail of the RRIP chain (i.e., the block predicted to be referenced most far into the future) will be replaced (<sub>We are viewing the RRIP chain like a “snake” where, for LRU, new cache blocks enter the head and leave at the tail.</sub>).

 Using the RRIP framework, LRU replacement predicts that a block filled into the cache has a near-immediate re-reference interval and thus places it at the head of the RRIP chain.
 Upon re-reference to a block, LRU updates its prediction and again anticipates that the block has a near-immediate re-reference interval.